Berniez88/AERT-Webpage/README.md

 ## Status Page

 ## Query Page
+### Description
+The main purpose of the Query Page is to take the user input of the minimum and maximum coordinates and plot those points on the map.
+The user will then be able to get a better visualization of where they want the lightning data to be displayed.
+The user will also need to input a start and end date along with a start and end hour so the backend servers will be able to retrieve that targeted lighting data and send it to the user via email.
 ## Reading in netCDF4 Files
 !.
 NetCDF4 folder contains the netcdf4_read.py file.
 The file conatins the python code that runs one NC file at a time